Soccerbeats/AustinStanfieldWebsite/_tabs/websites.md

 ![](https://cdn.austinstanfield.com/AustinStanfieldWebsite/WorkingOnComputerStockSlim.png)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;My websites and the websites that I have worked on, as well as some helpful links.
-Click on any picture to view that corrisponding website.
+Click on any picture to view that corresponding website.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you are an enthusiastic person with a pitch or talent you would like to display, a website can be born in your name.
 All you need is a little creativity and intuition, and something original, beautiful, and informative can be built.

 # HEAVENLUCAS.COM